psychemedia/storytelling-notes/wife_selling_skimmington_intro.md

-# Wife Sales and Skimminton Rides - Intro
+# Wife Sales, Rough Music and Skimminton Rides - Intro

 One of my favourite period settings for traditional tales are the anywhen tales that seem to fit against an early nineteenth century rural backdrop, in the valleys of my youth around West Yorkshire, perhaps, or the valleys of Wales.
 Where you can imageine the damp, the stone houses and stone walls, the dirty greens and mist in the air, of the landscapes Ashley Jackson still paints today.